fordtheriver/E-Bike-Speedometer-and-BMS-Interface/README.md

 This repository includes information needed to built a display to output the speed, mileage, power, current, pack voltage, individual cell voltage abd State of Charge of an electric bicycle/powerwall using an Arduino Nano!
 This repository includes the necessary Arduino files, a custom Arduino shield PCB designed in EAGLE and various information about the components required to build this system.

-There are two versions of this system which you can build:
-**REV3:** This is a simple board that requires little soldering or PCB design experience.
-Beginners start here!
-**REV4:** This board is identical to REV3 but it embedds the arduino nano onto the board, instead of through-hole mounting a off-the-shelf arduino nano.
+There are two versions of this system which you can build: <br /> **REV3:** This is a simple board that requires little soldering or PCB design experience.
+Beginners start here! <br /> **REV4:** This board is identical to REV3 but it embedds the arduino nano onto the board, instead of through-hole mounting a off-the-shelf arduino nano. <br />
 Both REV's function identically.
 Think of REV3 as a demo board where you can develop firmware and prototype the system.
 REV4 gets into the low level side and allows for greater custimizations and smaller size.

 Here is a brief list describing the necessary high level components for this system.